 There are two options for the final written document that describes the scholarly project, its findings and recommendations.
 The first option is a brief report and the second is a submission ready manuscript.
-Students will work with their committee chair to choose which option to complete
+Students will work with their residency faculty to choose which option to complete

-Brief Report
+DNP Scholarly Project Brief Report

 The DNP Scholarly Project brief report describes the actual conduct of the project reflecting all the revisions and updates since the proposal with presentation of results/findings, discussion, and summary/conclusions.
 Appendices with relevant material (e.g. questionnaire, interview guides-evidence tables) can be included.
 The brief report should follow the outline below and will be approximately 10 - 15 pages (no longer than 20 pages total).
-This will be shared with your site.
+This will be shared with the residency site.